FluxML/Flux.jl/docs/src/models/losses.md

 Flux provides a large number of common loss functions used for training machine learning models.
 They are grouped together in the `Flux.Losses` module.

-Loss functions for supervised learning typically expect as inputs a target `y`, and a prediction `ŷ`.
+Loss functions for supervised learning typically expect as inputs a target `y`, and a prediction `ŷ` from your model.
 In Flux's convention, the order of the arguments is the following

 ```julia